 - Butter → olive oil: Fully vegan option

-- Fresh herbs → dried herbs: Use lightly
+- Fresh herbs → dried herbs: Use one-third the amount, since dried herbs are more concentrated

 Ingredient Spotlight